S3-working-group/s3-practical-guide/docs/all.md

 **Meet daily to organize work, facilitate learning and improve your productivity and effectiveness.**

--   <dfn data-info="Timebox: A fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox).">timeboxed</dfn> (usually 15 minutes)
+-   <a href="#" class="tooltip" title="Timebox: A fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox).">timeboxed</a> (usually 15 minutes)
 -   held daily at the same time
 -   the team gathers around a visible project management board/tool to:
     -   organize daily work
     -   address impediments/blocks
-    -   adapt existing <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn> or create new agreements on the spot
+    -   adapt existing <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> or create new agreements on the spot

 ![Daily standup is an essential meeting for self-organizing teams.](img/meetings/planning-review-standup.png)